-The material utilized for Zone F is crushed on site and was stockpiled around the embankment until required.
-Haul trucks are utilized to stock pile and transport the material to the TSF embankment.
+The material utilized for Zone F was crushed on site and stockpiled around the embankment for rehandling during placement within the dam.
+Haul trucks were used to stock pile and transport the material to the TSF embankment.
 Refer to Drawing 2011.02 for stock pile locations used during the 2011 construction.

-Prior to placement of Zone F material the previously placed filter material was exposed to ensure fresh filter material was exposed in advance of new filter placement.
+Prior to placement of Zone F material the previously placed filter material was exposed to ensure vertical continuity of the filter.
 This was carried out by excavator as part of the trimming process for the core.
-The filter material was placed on the embankment by contractor in 0.6 m lifts.
+The filter material was placed on the embankment by the contractor in 0.6 m lifts.
 The material was transported by dump trucks and spread/shaped with the aid of excavator, grader, and a loader.